Kong/docs.konghq.com/app/konnect/index.md

 ### API Products

-[API Products](/konnect/api-products/) makes internal APIs discoverable, consumable, productized, and reusable.
-You can use API Products to version your services as well as upload documentation for your API product.
+Use API Products to bundle and manage multiple services via API products.
+You can use API products to version your services as well as upload documentation for your API product.
 This allows you to prepare to productize your services by publishing your API products to Dev Portal.
 [Start productizing services with API Products &rarr;](/konnect/api-products)

 ### Dev Portal